Zeioth/django-email-blacklist/README.rst

 Django-email-blacklist
 ======================

-Python class for use with Django to detect Disposable Emails.
+Python class to detect Disposable Emails.
 Checks each email against a blacklist of ~890 domains used by various disposable email services.
+Tested in production with Django.
 This package requires Python 3, for Python 2.7 support `see here. <https://github.com/aaronbassett/DisposableEmailChecker>`__

 Installation
 ------------